ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

-Charlie Bury is a writer based in the historical city of York, United Kingdom.
+Charlie Bury is a screenwriter based in the historical city of York, United Kingdom.
 He was born in Devon and graduated from Leeds University with a BA in filmmaking.

-You can read extracts of his work on the site (fiction / screenplays) or head over to his [Medium blog](https://medium.com/@CharlieBury) for articles on the craft of screenwriting and life on the autism spectrum.
+You can download samples of his work on the site.
+He is not represented and open to [enquiries](https://www.charliebury.com/contact).

-He is not currently represented and is open to [enquiries](https://www.charliebury.com/contact).
+He also blogs frequently over at [Medium blog](https://medium.com/@CharlieBury) about the craft of screenwriting and life on the autism spectrum.

 {{< figure src="/images/profile.jpg">}}